-Click here to apply for our next Advocate Training series, which will be held from Feb.
-29 - Mar.
-31, 2020.
+Click here to apply for our next Advocate Training series.

-Training takes place on Saturdays from 9am—4:15pm and Tuesdays & Thursdays from 6—9pm at locations around Salinas and the Peninsula.
+Training takes place on Saturdays from 9am—4:15pm and Tuesdays & Thursdays from 6—9pm at locations around Salinas and the Peninsula, or virtually.

 Click below to view our volunteering videos in Spanish and English: